bballdavis/Hass-Energy-Dashboard/README.md

 1. Add this repository to HACS as a custom repository:
    - URL: `https://github.com/yourusername/hass-energy-dashboard`
    - Category: `Lovelace`
-2. Search for "Energy Dashboard Entity Card" in HACS and install it
+2. Search for "Energy Dashboard Cards" in HACS and install it
+3. Both cards will be installed together (entity card and chart card)
-3. Add the card to your dashboard
+4. Add them to your dashboard

 ### Manual Installation
 1. Download the `energy-dashboard-entity-card.js` and `energy-dashboard-chart-card.js` files from the latest release